Table of Contents

 Short-Term Versus Long-Term Tectonic Climate Effects

-It is essential to distinguish between the immediate, often dramatic impacts of volcanic eruptions and the gradual, persistent effects of orogeny and continental drift.
+It is crucial to differentiate between the immediate impacts of tectonic events, such as volcanic eruptions, and the slow, persistent influences of mountain building and continental drift on climate.

-• Short-term (years to decades): Large volcanic eruptions produce a cooling pulse from sulfate aerosols, but this fades as aerosols settle out.
-Some eruptions can also release halogen gases that destroy stratospheric ozone.
+- Short-term (years to decades): Large explosive volcanic eruptions produce a cooling pulse due to sulfate aerosols reflecting sunlight.
+These effects typically last only a few years as aerosols settle out.
+Some eruptions also release halogen gases that can damage the ozone layer, impacting ultraviolet radiation levels.

-• Medium-term (centuries to millennia): Sustained volcanic activity, such as from massive flood basalt provinces, can inject enough CO₂ to cause long-lasting warming and ocean acidification.
+- Medium-term (centuries to millennia): Extended volcanic activity, such as flood basalt eruptions, can inject enough CO₂ to cause sustained warming, ocean acidification, and environmental stress lasting thousands of years.

-• Long-term (millions of years): Mountain building and continental drift alter planetary albedo, ocean currents, and the silicate weathering thermostat.
-These processes set the background state upon which shorter-term forcings (like orbital variations or anthropogenic emissions) play out.
+- Long-term (millions of years): Mountain building and continental drift modify planetary albedo, ocean gateways, and the silicate weathering feedback, setting the background climate state.
+These slow processes provide the context within which shorter-term forcings, including orbital changes and anthropogenic emissions, operate.

-The interplay between these timescales is critical.
-For example, the rapid warming caused by human CO₂ emissions is currently overwhelming the slow tectonic weathering feedback, which would naturally draw down CO₂ over millions of years.
-Understanding this mismatch helps scientists assess the longevity of anthropogenic climate change.
+The interaction of these timescales is vital for understanding climate dynamics.
+The unprecedented rapid increase in atmospheric CO₂ caused by human activity currently overwhelms the natural tectonic weathering feedback, which would otherwise draw down CO₂ over millions of years.
+This mismatch highlights the challenges in predicting the longevity and impact of anthropogenic climate change.

 Case Studies: Tectonic Events That Reshaped Climate